 If the candidate has a healthy relationship with his / her previous company employees or staff then it can benefit the company in which he/she is trying to get into.

 10. How will you help your company and team, when the company faces some uncertain events?

 This kind of question is approached to see the handling qualities of the candidate.

-This kind of question can help the employers to understand the management abilities of the candidate.
-And at the end, the employer may receive a clear picture about the candidate’s capabilities.
+This kind of question can help employers to understand the management abilities of the candidate.
+And in the end, the employer may receive a clear picture about the candidate’s capabilities.